The last stands of primary forest in Bangladesh are quickly disappearing from the Chittagong Hill Tracts.

 Creative Conservation Alliance

 The Creative Conservation Alliance (CCA) is a government registered non-profit organization, dedicated to ecological and cultural preservation within Bangladesh’s last remaining wild places.
-As a critical part of the international Indo-Burma Biodiversity Hotspot-the most threatened Biodiversity Hotspot in the world-these remaining forests offer a refuge for over 26 globally threatened species.
-Through our comprehensive approach, we empower local people to become stakeholders in their own landscapes.
+As a critical part of the international Indo-Burma Biodiversity Hotspot - the most threatened Biodiversity Hotspot in the world - these remaining forests offer a refuge for over 29 globally-threatened species.
+Through our comprehensive approach, we empower local people as stakeholders in their own landscapes.

-Our organization is achieving conservation success through partnerships with government and non-government stakeholders, provision of alternative income sources of the local communities, rigorous scientific research, and the sustainable protection of natural resources.
-Both with our Chittagong Hill Tracts Program and with the Northeast Program, we are giving local communities a voice and the tools to succeed in staving off the destruction that their lands face.
+Our organization is achieving conservation success through partnerships with government and non-government stakeholders, provision of alternative income sources for the local communities, rigorous scientific research, and the sustainable protection of natural resources.
+Both with our Chittagong Hill Tracts Program and with the Northeast Program, we are giving local communities a voice and the tools to succeed in staving off the destruction that there are lands facing.

 Parabiologists are one of the foundations of our organization.
 Local community members-with little to no formal education- are trained to carry out basic scientific tasks such as collecting morphometric data, GPS logging, and telemetry work.
 These citizen scientists not only play the role of “Role Models” in their community and act as local ambassadors for conservation but without these dedicated souls we would not have the manpower or traditional ecological knowledge of the study areas to conduct our research.